severb/flowy/docs/introduction.rst

 * The activities task list is like your regular job queue, each activity represents a specific task, part of a workflow.
 The activity workers consume this task list, polling and executing activities in a never ending loop.
-You can have many workers of this type working in parallel.
+You can have many activity workers working in parallel.

 * The decisions task list is  similar with the activities task list.
 You have some workers polling decisions and executing them in a never ending loop.
 The